slonigiraf/whitepaper/slonigiraf/ENG.md

 <img alt="Image" src="https://github.com/slonigiraf/whitepaper/blob/main/img/tutees_count.png?raw=true" width="500">

-*Note.* For instance, in a class of 32 students, the maximum number of mentees per student would likely be 5, given that the number of mentors doubles in each session.
+*Note.* For instance, in a class of 32 students, the maximum number of mentees per student would likely be 5, given that the number of tutors doubles in each session.

 &nbsp;